AdobeDocs/campaign-classic.en/help/web/using/use-cases--web-forms.md

    ![](assets/s_ncs_admin_survey_double-opt-in_sample_6f.png)

-   The first **[!UICONTROL Script]** activity will add denylisted recipients until they confirmed their subscription to the newsletter.
+   The first **[!UICONTROL Script]** activity will add recipients on denylist until they confirmed their subscription to the newsletter.
 Its content must be as follows:

    ```
    ctx.recipient.@blackList=1